 Māori at Waikato

-Te Kura Toi Tangata Faculty of Education is committed to the education and development of Māori.
+Te Kura Toi Tangata School of Education is committed to the education and development of Māori.
 We cater for students seeking support and teaching qualifications, teachers interested in professional development and researchers keen to contribute new knowledge.

-Te Whare Wānanga o Waikato The University of Waikato and Te Kura Toi Tangata Faculty of Education has always had a strong affinity with Māori.
+Te Whare Wānanga o Waikato The University of Waikato and Te Kura Toi Tangata School of Education has always had a strong affinity with Māori.
 Many of our graduates are now influential leaders in Māori education working in wānanga, universities, schools and government departments.

 Our programmes are taught in a whānau-based environment and students will complete the majority of their papers with the same whānau group.
-Te Kura Toi Tangata Faculty of Education mentoring unit is also available to provide support to Māori students.
+Te Kura Toi Tangata School of Education mentoring unit is also available to provide support to Māori students.
 Our Māori mentors provide academic and course advice, help with degree planning, guidelines for writing in te reo Māori and scholarship application sign offs.
-They also organise events such as BBQ, Inter-school sports (Hākinakina) and wānanga for Faculty of Education students.
+They also organise events such as BBQ, Inter-school sports (Hākinakina) and wānanga for School of Education students.

 Study Teaching (Mātauranga Māori/Māori Medium) in these qualifications

-Teaching (Mātauranga Māori/Māori Medium) as a specialisation of
+Study Teaching (Mātauranga Māori/Māori Medium) as a specialisation of

 Scholarships and prizes